tomcritchlow/tomcritchlow.github.io/_drafts/2017-09-22-business-media.md

 Bullets and real digests

 Hero content.
 What are you *known* for?
 Data viz in service of big hitting items.
+Mary Meeker is top shared content on your site.
+Maybe readers want deep content?

 Understand your audience
 Insights = better ads